BlackriverOrg/anysolve-docs/docs/showcase/create-your-own-ai-tools/create-your-own-ai-tools.md

 # Create your own AI tool

-The following showcase how to create an AnySolve task.
+The following showcase how to create an AnySolve tool.

 Imagine you want an AI tool that composes a work email for you.
 You describe what it should contain and ChatGPT should write it for you.